Skip to content

 Start with the basics: restart Tubi, power cycle your TV, and make sure you’re signed into a Tubi account.
 If those don’t work, check your internet speed and update both the app and your TV’s firmware.

-For error codes, match the number to the quick reference above and follow the specific fix.
-DRM errors (013, 700) almost always trace back to wrong date/time settings on your TV.
+DRM errors (013, 700) almost always mean wrong date/time settings on your TV.
+Fix that first.

 If your TV model is older than 2016, check Tubi’s supported devices page before spending more time troubleshooting.
 You might need a streaming stick like a Fire TV Stick or Roku to keep using Tubi.
 For Roku-specific issues, check out the Tubi on Roku troubleshooting guide.